Pseudo Bayesian Mixed Models under Informative Sampling: Introduction

 \subsection{Extending the Pseudo-Posterior to Mixed Effects Models}

+There are two survey designs considered in this paper: 1.
+Clusters or groups of units are sampled in a first stage, followed by the sampling of nested units in a second stage.
+We refer to this procedure as the ``direct" sampling of clusters or groups; 2.
+Units are sampled in a single stage without directly sampling the clusters or groups in which they naturally nest (e.g., geography).
+We refer to the case where groups used in the population model are not included in the sampling design as ``indirect" sampling of groups, since a group is included in the sample to the extent that a nested unit is directly sampled.

 This paper extends the approaches of \citet{2015arXiv150707050S} and \citet{2018dep} from global-only parameters to mixed effects (global and local parameter) models by exponentiating both the data likelihood contributions \emph{and} the group-indexed random effects prior distributions by sampling weights - an approach that we label, ``double-weighting" - that is multiplied, in turn, by the joint prior distribution for the population model parameters to form a joint pseudo-posterior distribution with respect to the observed data and random effects for the sampled groups.
-We demonstrate that our pseudo-posterior formulation achieves both unbiasedness with respect to the survey sampling design distribution and consistency with respect to the population generating model.
-Our weighted pseudo-posterior is relatively simple in construction because we co-sample the random effects and model parameters in our MCMC and marginalize out the random effects \emph{after} estimation.

-Our approach incorporates a broader class of mixed effects specifications than these previous works, however, by including the derivation of group-indexed weights in the case where the groups are \emph{not} included in the sampling design; our application in the sequel addresses estimation of employment counts for business establishments under a population model that uses industry-indexed random effects to capture within industry dependence, but where the establishments are directly sampled in a single-stage design.
-We refer to the case where groups used in the population model are not included in the sampling design as ``indirect" sampling of groups, since a group is included in the sample to the extent that a nested unit is directly sampled.
-By contrast, we refer to the case where the group are included in the sampling design as ``direct" sampling of the groups, which is followed by the sampling of units within groups.
+Our augmented (by sample-weighting the prior for random effects) pseudo-posterior method introduced in the next section is motivated by a data analyst who specifies a population generating (super population) model that includes group-indexed random effects for which they desire to perform inference.
+The observed data are generated under an informative sampling design such that simply estimating the population model on the observed sample will produce biased parameter estimates.
+Our augmented pseudo-posterior model estimator uses survey sampling weights to perform a relatively minor adjustment to the model augmented likelihood such that parameter draws taken on the observed informative sample approximates inference with respect to the population generating distribution (and the resulting parameter estimates are consistent with respect to the population generating distribution).